metonym/svelte-highlight/README.md

 Wrap a code block in `CodeWindow` to frame it with window chrome.
 It's purely cosmetic; the default slot renders your content unchanged.

 Use the `variant` prop to choose the chrome style: `"macos"` (default) renders traffic-light dots, `"terminal"` renders a prompt, and `"plain"` renders just the title bar.
-The optional `title` is shown in the title bar.
+The optional `title` is shown in the title bar, and is also exposed as a native tooltip via the HTML `title` attribute so a truncated title is readable on hover or focus.

 ```svelte
 <script>